VICTORIA OVIS MEMORIAL SCHOLARSHIP

 The Victoria Ovis Memorial scholarship is awarded annually to a child of a law enforcement officer who was killed or permanently disabled in the line of duty.
 Awards are based on financial need, academic merit and other achievements, such as a demonstrated leadership, outstanding performance in the arts or sports, and/or volunteer activities benefiting the community.
-The recipient of this award must be a student from or reside and attend school in New York State or the New York metro area.
+The recipient must be a student from or reside and attend school in New York State or the New York metropolitan area.
 A declared major is not required, but preference will be given to eligible candidates who are majoring in criminology or pre-law.
 The Victoria Ovis Memorial Scholarship is awarded for a single academic year and is not renewable.

 An applicant who is the child of a deceased first responder, must have been conceived prior to the death or total and permanent disability of the eligible first responder.